ceph/ceph/doc/config-cluster/mkcephfs.rst

 Create the Default Directories
 ==============================

 The ``mkcephfs`` deployment script does not create the default server directories.
-Create server directories for each instance of a Ceph daemon.
+Create server directories for each instance of a Ceph daemon (if you haven't done so already).
 The ``host``  variables in the ``ceph.conf`` file determine which host runs each instance of  a Ceph daemon.
 Using the exemplary ``ceph.conf`` file, you would perform  the following:

 On ``myserver01``::